 Perhaps you were driving down the road and stopped to help a small tortoise get safely across the street, only to decide at the last minute to keep it.
 Or maybe you are just trying to decide whether it is safe to pick it up to begin with.
-There are a number of scenarios where identifying a tortoise could prove beneficial.
-Learn how to get a good idea of what kind of tortoise you have by comparing some basic characteristics.
+There are a number of scenarios where tortoise species identification could prove beneficial.
+Learn how to get a good idea of what types of tortoise there are and the tortoise breeds you could encounter by comparing some basic characteristics.

 Check whether it has webbed feet.
 Most people use the terms "tortoise" and "turtle" interchangeably.
-Tortoises are generally land animals, only going into ponds or creeks to drink.
+Tortoise breeds are generally land animals, only going into ponds or creeks to drink.

 Look at the feet.
-Tortoises have clawed front and rear feet to help them move better on land and to make burrows.
+Most types of tortoise have clawed front and rear feet to help them move better on land and to make burrows.
 Freshwater turtles, such as snapping turtles and soft shell turtles, have webbed rear feet and clawed front feet.

 Sciencing Video Vault

 Inspect the beak.
 If it has a squared, blunt beak, it is a tortoise species.
 If it has a sharp pointy beak, it is a snapping turtle.
 If it has a long, pig-like snout, it is a soft shell turtle.
 A hooked beak similar to a bird of prey will likely belong to a box turtle.

 Look at the tail.
 If the tail is long and has spikes, it is probably a snapping turtle.
 If the tail is short and stubby, it is more likely a land type of tortoise.